 A change in EU rules on cross-border succession came into effect in 2015, allowing EU citizens or official EU residents to choose whether the laws of their country of residence or their country of nationality apply to their estate upon their death.
 This applies even if you are a national of a non-EU country.

-The rules don’t apply in Denmark, Ireland the UK as these countries opted out, although will apply to nationals of these countries if they become resident elsewhere in the EU.
+The rules don’t apply in Denmark, Ireland, and the United Kingdom as these countries opted out, although will apply to nationals of these countries if they become resident elsewhere in the EU.
 The EU provides details on country-agreements for cross-border succession.

 If you are an expat living in the Netherlands with EU citizenship and want the inheritance laws of your country of nationality to apply rather than Dutch inheritance law, you need to express this clearly in a will or separate declaration.
-These laws will then apply as long as they don’t contravene local public policy (e.g. discrimination of heirs based on gender or whether born out of wedlock)
+These laws will then apply as long as they don’t contravene local public policy (e.g., discrimination of heirs based on gender or whether they were born out of wedlock).

 The EU rules do not apply to the following matters linked to your inheritance:

 - matters concerning companies.

 Inheritance tax in the Netherlands is levied on the estate of the deceased.
 It is payable on all worldwide assets of anyone who is classified as a Dutch resident for tax purposes at the time of their death.
 Dutch law considers émigrés as residents for inheritance and gift tax purposes for 10 years after emigration, however.
 Read more in our guides to Dutch taxes, doing an income tax return in the Netherlands, and claiming non-resident taxpayer status.

 Inheritance tax in the Netherlands is payable on the net value of the estate.
 This is the value of all moveable and fixed assets minus outstanding debts and funeral costs.
 The assets include: